plotly/plotly.py-docs/python/plotly-express.md

 **Note**: Plotly Express was previously its own separately-installed `plotly_express` package but is now part of `plotly`!

 This notebook demonstrates various `plotly.express` features.
-[Reference documentation](https://plotly.github.io/plotly_express/plotly_express/) is also available.
+[Reference documentation](https://plotly.github.io/plotly_express/plotly_express/) is also available, as well as a [tutorial on input argument types](./px-arguments).

 You can also read our original [Medium announcement article](https://medium.com/@plotlygraphs/introducing-plotly-express-808df010143d) for more information on this library.